parrish727/MelaninOS/LAYOUT.md

-# Layout of the LibertyOS kernel
+# Layout of the MelaninOS kernel

 ## /src
  - clock.rs: Implements basic functions for calculating real-time, up-time, and how to format dates.